MisterGoodcat/good-injector/README.md

 * `yarn`
 * `npm run build:dev`

-Look at the available scripts to see what's available to build, lint, test and watch.
+Look at the available scripts in `package.json` to see what's available to build, lint, test and watch.